 Learn more about the international science vessel JOIDES Resolution.

-Follow GeoDiscovery for the latest news releases on the JOIDES Resolution expeditions around New Zealand in 2017/18.
+See news releases from GNS Science about the JOIDES Resolution expeditions around New Zealand in 2018/19.

 This article has been written by staff at GNS Science working as part of the ANZIC IODP.